MKTG 3700 Principles of Marketing: 3 semester hours

 MKTG 3750 Sales Management: 3 semester hours

 Prerequisites: MKTG 3700 and MGMT 3600.
 (MGMT 3600 may be taken concurrently).
 Also a minimum campus GPA of 2.0. the aim of this course is to provide an understanding of how selling is critical to the success of marketing.
 The course will promote critical thinking skills as well as practical selling skills needed in a competitive marketplace.
-Course topics include, among others, selling principles & techniques, understanding of the tasks and roles of the sales manager, the management of sales professionals within an organization, developing and applying effective persuasive communications, creating a vision, developing and implementing a sales-team strategy, stucturing sales-force, designing and assigning territories, recruiting, training, motivation and evaluating salespeople, methods of compensation, and forecasting sales.
+Course topics include, among others, selling principles & techniques, understanding of the tasks and roles of the sales manager, the management of sales professionals within an organization, developing and applying effective persuasive communications, creating a vision, developing and implementing a sales-team strategy, structuring sales-force, designing and assigning territories, recruiting, training, motivation and evaluating salespeople, methods of compensation, and forecasting sales.
 The emphasis will be on ways the sales-force can be molded to build long-lasting relationships with customers through the systematic analysis and solution of customer's problems.

 MKTG 3760 Business to Business Marketing: 3 semester hours

-Prerequisites: MATH 1105, MKTG 3700, 2.0 overall GPA and Senior standing.
+Prerequisites: MATH 1105, MKTG 3700, overall GPA of 2.0 and senior standing.
 A study of the nature of the business-to-business (organizational) marketplace, concentrating on those aspects that differentiate it from consumer markets.
 The major focus of the course is marketing strategy, starting with analysis of the market wants and segments, concepts of pricing, the distribution arrangements, and buyer/seller relations.
 In this last area, consideration will be given to service, personal selling, sales promotion, and advertising, as found in the organizational marketplace.
 At all times emphasis is given to relating business-to-business marketing strategy to basic concepts in underlying business disciplines.
 Lectures and case discussions are used heavily in the course.

 MKTG 3770 Introduction to Transportation: 3 semester hours